 Remember, the above is not an all-time list.
 It’s not even a list of batsmen from the recent past.
 We could, if you like, add players such as Ponting (average 52), Mike Hussey (52), Kallis (55), and Dravid (52).
 These were all great players.
 The man the ECB have entrusted to lead England into a new era is not.
 So why pretend otherwise?

-The truth is that Alastair Cook is a very solid but unremarkable test player.
+The truth is that Alastair Cook is a very good but unremarkable test player by global standards.
 He’s certainly not one of the best in the world if you go by his average.
 He very much belongs in the second tier of world batsmen – players who are established names, but a long way short of great.
 The likes of Darren Bravo (44), Ian Bell (45) and Jonathan Trott (46) spring to mind.
 Indeed, Trott has a slightly better career test average than Cook.

 In historical terms, Cook also belongs in the second bracket next to names like Andrew Jones of New Zealand (44), Simon Katich (45) and Mark Tubby Taylor (44).
 Obviously, Tubs was a far superior captain to Cook, which is why he kept leading Australia long after his batting form deserted him.